mmertama/Gempyre/README.md

 * Performance update
 * Refactoring internals
 * Ready to change uwebsockets to libwebsockets or websockets++. (however not completed)
-* Pedantic and Sanizers
+* Pedantic and Sanitizers
-* Supress external libry warnings (except MSVC not working, it seems :-/ )
+* Suppress external library warnings (except MSVC not working, it seems :-/ )

 Copyright Markus Mertama 2020, 2021, 2022, 2023